-Prayer in the Orthodox Church
+Prayer in the Eastern Orthodox Church

 “He who is able to pray correctly, even if he is the poorest of all people, is essentially the richest.
 And he who does not have proper prayer, is the poorest of all, even if he sits on a royal throne.” – St John Chrysostom

 Prayer is the elevation of the mind and the heart to God in praise, in thanksgiving, and in petition for the spiritual and material goods we need.
-Our Lord Jesus Christ commanded us to enter into our inner room and there pray to God the Father in secret.
+Our Lord Jesus Christ commanded us to enter into our inner room and there pray in secret.
 This inner room means the heart, the core of our being.
 The Apostle Paul says that we must always pray in our spirit.
 He commands prayer for all Christians without exception and asks us to pray unceasingly.
 Orthodox Christians engage in both corporate and personal prayer.
 One’s individual prayer life is balanced with participation in the liturgical services of the Church where the whole community gathers for prayer and worship.

 Additional prayers, references, and other materials can be found in any of the standard Orthodox prayer books, some of which are listed here:

 - Orthodox Prayer Book – Holy Transfiguration Monastery